Draakoor/codptero/README.md

 # HMW-Mod:
 Finally, here is a working egg.
 Due to the need to install via Steam and also the mod files through a script, it takes a bit of time to deploy a server.
 You unfortunately cannot stage a mount before server creation, so you'd need stop the egg install and stage a mount for /home/container/H2M
 Steam is installed through winetricks,
 Steam is started one time to install updates for the client
+Mount H2M/HMW: /home/container/H2M
+Mount H1-Mod: /home/container/h1mod

 Note: Not all eggs have a working console (output and/or commands working), feel free to pull request.